NexPlayer/Android-SDK/advanced.md

 |---|---|
 |strEngineLibName|The relevant engine library name as a string.|

-#### static native int initDRMManagerMulti (Object nexPlayerHandle,String strEngineLibName) [static]

-internal use only.
-Please do not use.

 ### NexPlayer.PROGRAM_TIME Class Reference

 This class handles the date and time information included in the #EXT-X-PROGRAM-DATE-TIME tag in HLS content.